qualisign/optipulse.github.io/whitepaper.md

     Analagous to the situation faced by Tesla due to their direct-to-consumer market, those who normally take a large share of the profits by acting as middle-men between the consumer and the product/service stand to lose much in a decentralized consumer-to-consumer market.
-This means that, just as Tesla sales have been blocked in certain states due to the threat it poses to the established car-dealership model (<https://electrek.co/2016/05/01/tesla-gm-direct-sales-connecticut/>), a mesh-networking platform with a chance of succeeding may raise the defenses of ISP's.
+This means that, just as Tesla sales have been blocked in certain states due to the threat it poses to the established car-dealership model, a mesh-networking platform with a chance of succeeding may raise the defenses of ISP's.
 This possibility should be discussed in more detail.
 It seems to me that the case against a mesh-networks would be much more difficult to make, and legal challenges are unlikely to pose a sustained threat.